 Most faucets are available in polished chrome and brushed nickel.
 Not every faucet is available in both finishes.
 Some are finished only in chrome, some only in nickel.
-The finishes are plated and not the more durable PVD (physical vapor deposition) finishes.
+The finishes are plated and not the more durable (physical vapor deposition) finishes.
 Nonetheless, plated finishes are durable enough for most kitchens.
 Although Chinese finishes often get a bum rap, it has been many years since "China chrome" could be scraped off with a fingernail.
 Chinese electro-plated finishes are now as robust as the plated finishes from any other country.
 Some kitchen faucets are stainless steel, so stainless is the finish as well as the structural material.

-The Cadell faucet warranty is poorly drafted — obviously not written by a lawyer.
+The Cadell faucet warranty is poorly drafted — clearly not written by a lawyer.
 The federal Magnuson-Moss warranty act requires a written warranty to be entitled as either a "limited" or a "full" warranty.
 This warranty is not entitled, so it is by default a "full" warranty, which gives the consumer many more rights, especially under California warranty law.
-Thee warranty refers to Calise Faucet Company as the warrantor.
+Thee warranty refers to Calise Faucet Company as the guarantor.
 That company no longer exists.

 The company offers a three-year warranty to residential customers that is not transferable to subsequent owners and expires if the original owner ceases to own the faucet by, for example, selling the house in which the faucet is installed.
 The warranty claim must be made at the store where the faucet was purchased, and not to Cadell customer service directly.